Exquisite Modular Origami

 C. The third is “Dimpled Model with Curves”: this one is similar to the one

 above except that the curls are folded back and pulled out to give

 D. Next is “Dimpled Model with Flowers”: here, the curls are pried open to

 reveal the white (back) side of the paper.
 The color change makes it

 E. The fifth variation is “Dimpled Model with Color Change”: the units are

 folded so the color alternates from front side (colored) to back side

-paper.
+(white) of the paper.
 The color change is very stunning.